 In the World of Entertainment, there was a boxing championship and a twirling competition as well as several American and foreign performances.
 The Opera House included orchestras conducted by Igor Stravinsky, live telecasts of The Ed Sullivan Show, performances by the New York City Ballet Company, and the Marine Corps Band.

-The Fair was influenced by the Space Race as well as the Cold War between the Soviet Union and the United States.
+The fair ran until October 21, 1962.
 President John F. Kennedy was supposed to attend the closing ceremony in October 1962, but bowed out, saying he was suffering from a “heavy cold.”
 In reality, he was dealing with the most sensitive time in the Cuban Missile Crisis.
 The fair was a tremendous success and one of the few fairs of the era to turn a profit.
 In all, over 6 million people attended.
 The fair did a great deal to promote tourism for Seattle.
 The fair was later the setting for the Elvis movie, It Happened at the World’s Fair.